SearchCartAccount

 a yellow rectangular button that says Buy with blue letters

 The Early Years Take and Toss can be used as an open cup or a straw cup thanks to its removable lid.
 As a straw cup, it can be gently squeezed to express liquid.
 The cup is inexpensive (a pack currently costs $20) and its larger size means it works well as baby grows into toddlerhood.
 The downside?
-There is no valve on the straw, which means it’s not spill-proof.
+These are made of plastic, which many families prefer to avoid and there is no valve on the straw, which means it’s not entirely spill-proof.

 Volume